prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/03 create-test-users.md

 ## Why Create Test Users

-- Active Directory is designed to manage users and their access.
+- AD is designed to manage users and their access.
 Before joining other machines to the domain, I need at least a few accounts to test authentication, group membership, and basic login behaviour.
-Creating test accounts ensures that the directory is working and that Active Directory is storing and handling identity information properly.
+Creating test accounts ensures that the directory is working and that AD is storing and handling identity information properly.

 - Test users allow me to validate:
   - password authentication